Validate Pandas DataFrames using Pydantic: pandantic

 example_int: StrictInt

 Let’s try this schema on a simple pandas.DataFrame.
 It will become more complex later on, promised!
-Use the class method parse_df from the freshly defined DataFrameSchema and specify the `dataframe` that should be validated.
+Use the class method validate from the freshly initialized Pandantic class and specify the `dataframe` that should be validated.
 In this example, the user wants to filter out the bad rows and return the resulting dataset containing only valid rows.
 There are more options for the errors argument like raise to raise a ValueError after validating the whole dataframe.

 df_invalid = pd.DataFrame(